As Aventuras de Poliana: Plot

 Poliana is a very positive 11-year-old girl and daughter of the multi-talented artist couple formed by director and actor Lorenzo and actress Alice.
 Together they formed the Vagalume Troupe, a traveling theatre show.
 Although the family is united and happy, they face constant financial troubles.
 In order to not be discouraged and to face problems in a lighter way, Lorenzo and Alice teach Poliana a game to always play in difficult times: the glad game, which consists in being able to see the bright side of everything, especially in the most unpleasant situations.
 The troupe chooses a forgotten and peaceful county of the Ceará backlands for their next performance.
 Poliana meets João, a humble boy from the local village, who is passing by and is enchanted by the music of the performance.
 João has a strong personality and lives in a shack in the middle of the northeastern backwoods under the care of his rude father Tião and submissive mother, Josefa.
 At a young age, João is forced to drop out of school and help his father with farm work and house chores.
 However, João develops an interest in music and his talent catches Josefa's eye.
-Poliana needs to go to São Paulo to live with her mother's relatives, the D'Avila family, since her mother has passed away and her father has fallen ill.
+Poliana needs to go to São Paulo to live with her mother's relatives, the D'Avila family, since her mother has died and her father has fallen ill.
 Lorenzo tells his daughter to never give up on her dreams and stresses the importance that she never stops playing the glad game.
 João gets tired of his father's repression and decides to leave home.
 He promises his mother that he will return to give her a better life.
 Josefa is stunned, but realizes that out of that reality her son may be able to achieve his dreams and develop his talents.
 João then follows on the back of a truck his own adventure to São Paulo.